-Figure 8: Schematic illustration of the principles for reporting of Mineral Resource and Mineral Reserve and Measured categories to Mineral Reserve volumes shown on the right.
+Figure 8: Schematic illustration of the principles for reporting of Mineral Resource and Mineral Reserve

+The above sketch on the left side shows Mineral Resource volumes defined by an NSR of 600 SEK/t (the Mineral Resource cut-off).
+Mine planning transfers much of the Indicated and Measured categories to Mineral Reserve volumes shown on the right.
 These are defined mainly by Cut-off 1, which is shown on the right as a dashed line.
-Mineral Reserves may also include marginal material (D^1 and E^1) which were previously classified as Mineral Resources, and which need to be mined to access higher grade material.
+Mineral Reserves may also include marginal material (D1 and E1) which were previously classified as Mineral Resources, and which need to be mined to access higher grade material.